mconf/bigbluebutton-api-js/README.md

 ### Custom API calls

-You can pass an array of custom API calls to `getUrls()`.
-This array should contain strings with the name of your custom API calls. **All** the parameters will be used in **all** the custom API calls.
+You can pass any method you'd like to `urlFor()`, even if it's not a method supported by default on BigBlueButton's API. **All** the parameters passed to `urlFor` will be added to the API call.

 ```coffeescript